-The river originated in the Gangotri Glacier of the Himalaya, the Ganges runs to the Bay of Bengal through India, entering Bangladesh at Shibganj in the district of Chapai Nababganj.
-Just west of Shibganj, the distributary Bhagirathi emerges and flows southwards from the Hooghly.
+Padma River is originated in the Gangotri Glacier of the Himalaya, and runs to the Bay of Bengal through India, entering Bangladesh at Shibganj in the district of Chapai Nababganj.
+Just west of Shibganj, the distributary Bhagirathi River emerges and flows southwards from the Hooghly.
 After the point where the Bhagirathi divides, the Ganges is known as the Padma.

 Further downstream in Goalando, 2200 km away from the source, the Padma joins the mighty Jamuna or the lower Brahmaputra River and the resulting combination flows with the name Padma further east, to Chandpur.
 Here, the widest river in Bangladesh, the Meghna, joins the Padma, continuing as the Meghna almost in a straight line to the south, ending in the Bay of Bengal.